Summing Real Time Feynman Paths of Lattice Polaron with Matrix Product States: Discussion

-Our method paves the way toward a systematic study of polaron dynamics.
+Our method is a first step toward a systematic study of polaron dynamics.
 It can be adapted for Su-Schrieffer-Heeger type models~\cite{Capone1997,Marchand2010} and bipolarons~\cite{Sous2018,Zhang2023}.
-For the former, a different trotterization scheme is needed for the path integral; for the latter, the physical dimension of the quantum amplitude is doubled.
-Furthermore, our preliminary analysis has shown that the method could be extended to the case of thermal phonons~\cite{Bonca2019,Jansen2020}.
+For the former, a different Trotterization scheme is needed for the path integral; for the latter, the physical dimension of the amplitude is doubled.
+Furthermore, our preliminary analysis has shown that the method could be extended to the case of thermal phonons~\cite{Bonca2019,Jansen2020} as well as the continuous time limit.

 Our method exploits the fact that the phonons stay in the coherent state manifold in the time evolution.
 For Bose polarons~\cite{Grusdt2024}, it is necessary to extend the manifold to the squeezed coherent states.
-The influence functional acquires a from different from Eq.~\eqref{eq:exponentiation}.
-Similar reasoning also applies to Fermi polarons~\cite{Massignan2014}.
-Extending our method to these settings is an open question at the moment.
+The influence functional acquires a form different from Eq.~\eqref{eq:exponentiation}.
+Similar reasoning also applies to other classes of polarons including the Fermi polarons~\cite{Massignan2014} and spin polarons~\cite{Bohrdt2021}.
+Extending our method to these settings is an interesting open question at the moment.
 It can be empowered by the tensor cross interpolation method~\cite{Oseledets2010,Oseledets2011,Dolgov2020,NunezFernandez2022,NunezFernandez2025}, thus opening up more possibilities.